 Take care of your Jeep Wrangler and it'll take care of you.
-If you put in the effort to keep up with proper maintenance, your Wrangler could be on the road well past the 200,000 mile mark.
+With the right maintenance at the right time, your Wrangler has a good chance of hitting 200,000 miles or more.
 But how do you know what service to get and when?
 Instead of waiting for an issue to arise with your Wrangler, you can stay ahead of problems before they even begin.
-It’s as easy as following the recommended maintenance schedule that’s been written specifically for your 1995 Jeep Wrangler!
+Rely on the recommended maintenance schedule that’s been created just for your 2008 Jeep Wrangler!

-Bring your 1995 Jeep Wrangler to Firestone Complete Auto Care for factory-recommended maintenance services and an expert technician will begin by performing a Courtesy Check.
+Head to your nearest Firestone Complete Auto Care in your 2008 Jeep Wrangler for factory-recommended routine maintenance and a skilled technician will start the appointment with a Courtesy Check.
 This Courtesy Check can establish a baseline of what may need to be addressed during your service appointment.
 Each Courtesy Check includes a free battery test and an inspection of your Wrangler's windshield wiper blades, head and tail lights, filters, fluid levels, tires, and alignment.

-Ensuring you always have a well-charged battery can help your car’s overall performance, and regularly scheduled oil changes can support your engine’s overall performance and keep your 1995 Jeep Wrangler running newer, longer.
-See Jeep's recommendations for oil change intervals for your 1995 Wrangler in the chart at the top of this page.
-Keep in mind that your oil change interval could be different given your driving style and climate.
+In addition to maintaining a strong battery, investing in regular oil changes can support your engine’s overall performance and keep your 2008 Jeep Wrangler running newer, longer.
+To learn how often Jeep recommends you have the oil changed in your 2008 Wrangler, check out the information table at the beginning of this page.
+Remember, things like average outside temperature or frequency of trips could increase or decrease this interval for your specific vehicle.
 Come in and speak with a Firestone Complete Auto Care technician to find out how often to change your oil.
-We'll also help you understand what type of oil to use for your 1995 Jeep Wrangler.
+We'll also help you understand what type of oil to use for your 2008 Jeep Wrangler.